 FAQ: Virtual social events

 Here are some of the most common questions and answers about virtual social events.

 What are virtual social ideas?

-Virtual social ideas are ideas for online gatherings.
+Virtual social ideas are ideas for online gatherings with friends or coworkers.
 These kinds of social events fight feelings of disconnection and foster a sense of belonging among remote teams.

 What is a virtual party?

 A virtual party is a celebration that takes place over video conferencing software.
 These gatherings offer virtual teams opportunities for socialization and celebration.